 She was diagnosed with cancer in August 2017 and fought her battle for survival with great determination.
 Those who knew Jeanne were inspired by her courage, faith and strength in the midst of struggle.
 Her response to the disease did not define her, however.
 Those who knew her were always warmed by her kindness, compassion and willingness to put others ahead of herself.
 She will always be remembered as “sweet Jeanne.”

-To send flowers to the family or plant a tree in memory of Jeanne Walters, please visit Tribute Store
+To plant a tree in memory of Jeanne Walters, please visit Tribute Store